matloff/fastStat/README.md

 * Data swapping:  A percentage p of all records will have some sensitive attributes swapped with others.

+* Cell suppression:  Say our data consists of r categorical variables (or can be discretized).
+This produces an r-way table.
+The method then bars release of any cell with a count of below w.

 * k-anonymity:  The data is modified in such a way that for any person in the database, at least k-1 others in the database share the same sensitive attributes as the given person.

-* Differential privacy:  For any statistical quantity, say the mean, median, linear regression model etc., the data is modified so that there is a controllably low probability that the quantity would change much if a given record were removed from the database.
-Note that a different method must be devised for each kind of statistic, which limits the kinds of analyses open to researchers.
+* Differential privacy (DP):  For any statistical quantity, say the mean, median, linear regression model etc., the data is modified so that there is a controllably low probability that the quantity would change much if a given record were removed from the database.
+Methods using DP as a privacy measure typically involve some DP-specific form of noise addition.
 There is a hyperparameter &epsilon;.

+  A different method must be devised for each kind of statistic, such as one for means, one for medians, one for linear regression analysis, and so on.
+This limits the kinds of analyses open to researchers, as they can only use methods that have been developed and installed in the given database.

+## Privacy-Accuracy Tradeoff

-Note that in the first example here noise addition is a *method* for achieving privacy and &sigma; is a *measure* of the degree of privacy protection.
-In the second, we again have both a method and a measure.
+Note that noise addition is a *method* for achieving privacy and &sigma;
+is a *measure* of the degree of privacy protection.
+With data swapping, we again have both a method and a measure (p), and similarly with cell supppression, where the measure is w.

-In the third and fourth examples, k and &epsilon; are only privacy *measures*, and do not specify methods top achieve the given levels of privacy.
+But in the k-anonymity and DP examples, k and &epsilon; are only privacy *measures*, and do not specify methods top achieve the given levels of privacy.

+In all examples, though, there is what we will call the Privacy-Accuracy
+Tradeoff:  The greater the degree of privacy, the less the accuracy, and vice versa.
+With cell suppression, for instance, a small value of w gives better access for researchers, but has a greater risk of disclosure of private information.

+## Statistical issues

+Note that privacy measures based on probabilistic considerations involve only the privacy mechanism itself, rather than reflecting sampling error, key to statistical analysis.
+Pure noise addition, for instance, adds further variance, beyond that arising via sampling variation.

+And even more concerning, privacy mechanisms add bias.

+## DP issues

 DP has been the subject of much [controversy](https://www.bloomberg.com/news/articles/2021-08-12/data-scientists-ask-can-we-trust-the-2020-census).